14 Best Home Remedies For Chest Congestion + Causes

 Illustration: StyleCraze Design Team

 Chest congestion is a condition in which the body produces excessive amounts of mucus.
 Triggers for high loads of mucus production include cigarette smoke, allergies, asthma, upper respiratory tract infections, GERD, and certain medical conditions like pneumonia and tuberculosis.
 Fits of coughing, phlegm, chest pain and heaviness, shortness of breath, wheezing, and headaches are some of the common symptoms that indicate chest congestion.
+Learning how to stop coughing may also provide relief from persistent chest congestion.
 Home remedies like essential oils, herbal teas, mustard poultice, turmeric, ginger, and steam inhalation may effectively decongest the respiratory system, improve breathing, and alleviate symptoms like sore throat and coughing.
 In addition, it is essential to drink plenty of fluids and water to stay hydrated.

 Frequently Asked Questions